 The easy and creative way to expose your feline friends to essential oils!
 THE LITTERBOX!!!

 After observing outdoor cats using pine needles as their “litter box.”
-I began to realize all of the wonderful ways that animals would naturally expose themselves to essential oils in the “wild,” and applying essential oils to your cat’s litter box is one of the easiest methods in which to expose cats to the health benefits of essential oils.
-It not only replaces the toxic fragrances and chemicals found in commercial kitty litter, but offers a way to provide preventive and continued health benefits from essential oils on a regular basis.
+I began to realize all of the wonderful ways that animals would naturally expose themselves to essential oils in the “wild,” and applying essential oils to your cat’s litter box is one of the easiest methods ways to expose cats to the health benefits of essential oils.
+It not only replaces the toxic fragrances and chemicals found in commercial kitty litter but offers a way to provide preventive and continued health benefits from essential oils regularly.

 Provide a separate litter box that does not contain essential oils, to make sure that your cat does not have an aversion to the essential oil that you have selected, or to allow it to get accustomed to it at its own pace.
 Once you are sure your cat is using the litter box with your oil selection and concentration, you can then omit the use of the “plain” litter box.